samuelstjean/nlsam/example/README.md

 + The input dataset (dwi.nii.gz)
 + The output dataset (dwi_nlsam.nii.gz)
-+ The effective number of coils for our acquisition (see section 2.1a)
++ The effective number of coils for our acquisition (see section 2.2) or 'auto' to estimate it automatically
 + The b-values file for our input dataset (bvals)
 + The b-vectors file for our input dataset (bvecs)
 + The number of angular neighbors (N)

 The bvals/bvecs files are needed for identifying the angular neighbors and we need to choose how many we want to denoise at once.

 Here I selected 5 as it is the number of dwis which are roughly equidistant on the sphere.
 Using a larger number could mean more blurring if we mix q-space points which are too far part.